gubasso/gubasso.xyz/ripi/README.md

   - videos/tutorials for which are the basic tests to do

 - optimize html/site head meta tags: Open Graph checker tools (many are available online).
+- [ ] add relative links to resume page? anchor to # (e.g. company name to the respective session)